Aware of agreement between Bhutan and China to resolve border disputes, says India

 “We have noted the signing of the memorandum of understanding between Bhutan and China today [Thursday],” said Arindam Bagchi, spokesperson in the Ministry of External Affairs.
 “You are aware that Bhutan and China have been holding boundary negotiations since 1984.
 India has similarly been holding boundary negotiations with China.”

-After 24 rounds of talks over 37 years, Bhutan and China have chalked up a three-step roadmap to resolve the dispute along the border, The Hindu reported.
+After 24 rounds of talks over 37 years, Bhutan and China have drawn up a three-step roadmap to resolve the dispute along the border, The Hindu reported.
 The negotiations were delayed since 2017 following a standoff between Indian and Chinese troops in Doklam, the India-China-Bhutan tri-junction.

 The Indo-China stalemate at Doklam near the Sikkim border had lasted more than 74 days between June and August 2017.
 Beijing and New Delhi had said that troops from the other nation had transgressed into their territory.